Optimize Prompts (Experimental)

 optimized_answer = result.optimized_prompts[1]

-Use Agent Framework
+Works with Any Agent Framework

 import mlflow